uvarc/rc-website/content/userinfo/rivanna/software/bowtie2.md

 ## Troubleshooting

-**Caution:** If you create the SLURM job sscript on a Windows computer and then upload it to Rivanna, you’ll probably get an error when you run it with sbatch that says:
+**Caution:** If you create the Slurm job sscript on a Windows computer and then upload it to Rivanna, you’ll probably get an error when you run it with sbatch that says:
 ```
 sbatch: error: Batch script contains DOS line breaks (\r\n)
 sbatch: error: instead of expected UNIX line breaks (\n).